abhinavg916/freeCodeCamp-Web-Development/Javascript Data Structures and Algorithms/Notes/Important Points/README.md

 arr2.push(["happy", "joy"]);
 // arr2 now equals ["Stimpson", "J", "cat", ["happy", "joy"]]
 ```

-* __ Basic JavaScript: Manipulate Arrays With pop()
+* __Manipulate Arrays With pop()__
-* Another way to change the data in an array is with the .pop() function.

-`.pop()` is used to "pop" a value off of the end of an array.
+* `.pop()` is used to "pop" a value off of the end of an array.
 We can store this "popped off" value by assigning it to a variable.
-In other words, .pop() removes the last element from an array and returns that element.
+In other words, .pop() removes the last element from an array and returns that element

-* Any type of entry can be "popped" off of an array - numbers, strings, even nested arrays.
+* Any type of entry can be "popped" off of an array - numbers, strings, even nested arrays
 ```
 var threeArr = [1, 4, 6];
 var oneDown = threeArr.pop();
 console.log(oneDown); // Returns 6
 console.log(threeArr); // Returns [1, 4]
 ```

-* __ Basic JavaScript: Manipulate Arrays With shift()
+* __Manipulate Arrays With shift()__
 * pop() always removes the last element of an array.
 What if you want to remove the first?

-That's where .shift() comes in.
-It works just like .pop(), except it removes the first element instead of the last.
+* That's where `.shift()` comes in.
+It works just like .pop(), except it removes the first element instead of the last

-Example:
 ```
 var ourArray = ["Stimpson", "J", ["cat"]];
 var removedFromOurArray = ourArray.shift();
 // removedFromOurArray now equals "Stimpson" and ourArray now equals ["J", ["cat"]].
 ```

-* __ Basic JavaScript: Manipulate Arrays With unshift()
+* __Manipulate Arrays With unshift()__
-* Not only can you shift elements off of the beginning of an array, you can also unshift elements to the beginning of an array i.e. add elements in front of the array.
+* Not only can you shift elements off of the beginning of an array, you can also unshift elements to the beginning of an array i.e. add elements in front of the array

-.unshift() works exactly like .push(), but instead of adding the element at the end of the array, unshift() adds the element at the beginning of the array.
+* `.unshift()` works exactly like .push(), but instead of adding the element at the end of the array, unshift() adds the element at the beginning of the array

-Example:
 ```
 var ourArray = ["Stimpson", "J", "cat"];
 ourArray.shift(); // ourArray now equals ["J", "cat"]